 Create a household disaster plan.
 Create a plan now for how members of your household will make your home safer, get life saving training and have a plan for responding to all types of emergencies.

-Get Trained
+Get trained.

-In 95% of all emergencies, the victimized or bystander provides initial aid on scene.
 Consider training in first aid, CPR, how to use a fire extinguisher and how to shut off your home's gas, water and electricity.